GeotrekCE/Geotrek-admin/docs/advanced-configuration/interface.rst

    (``COMPLETENESS_FIELDS`` and ``COMPLETENESS_LEVEL`` settings).
    They will indeed be hidden, but this can raise an **error** or a **warning** when saving.

-   To summarize, a field can be hidden only if it meets **all** the following conditions:
+   A field can be hidden only if it meets **all** the following conditions:

    - It is included in the form's ``fields`` list
    - It is **not required**